heraldapp/datadriventeam.org/src/content/240-engage.md

 >
 > _Ashutosh Priyadarshy, Co-Founder and CEO of [Sunsama](https://sunsama.com)_

-## Follow Up After Resolving Issues
+## Follow up after resolving issues

 Even if it's been months (or years) since your user gave you feedback about an issue, even if they have churned from service, follow up and let them know you have resolved it.
 Better yet, use their own words, how they expressed the problem, and watch the magic happen: these customers will love your attention to detail.
 Many companies have seen neutral users become promoters, and detractors become neutrals.
 There are even example of churned customers coming back to the service.